TarikSeyceri/Windows-Cleaner.bat/README.md

 # CleanWindows.bat
-An executable cmd batch script to clean Windows from unneeded temporary files.
+An executable cmd batch script to Clean Windows from unneeded temporary files.

 If you've been using Windows for a long time without cleaning it up, or you don't know how to clean it, you will be amased of how much space this tool can free for you!